richsalz/ietf-gh-scripts/CONTRIBUTING.md

 Discussion of this work occurs on the
 [%(WGNAME)s working group mailing list](https://mailarchive.ietf.org/arch/browse/%(WGNAME)s/)
 ([subscribe](https://www.ietf.org/mailman/listinfo/%(WGNAME)s)).
-In addition to contributions in github, you are encouraged to participate in discussions there.
+In addition to contributions on GitHub, you are encouraged to participate in discussions there.

 **Note**: Some working groups adopt a policy whereby substantive discussion of technical issues needs to occur on the mailing list.

 You might also like to familiarize yourself with other [working group documents](https://datatracker.ietf.org/wg/%(WGNAME)s/documents/).